2-Aminoisobutyric acid

 2-Aminoisobutyric acid (also known as α-aminoisobutyric acid, AIB, α-methylalanine, or 2-methylalanine) is the non-proteinogenic amino acid with the structural formula H2N-C(CH3)2-COOH.
 It is rare in nature, having been only found in meteorites, and some antibiotics of fungal origin, such as alamethicin and some lantibiotics.

 Synthesis

 In the laboratory, 2-aminoisobutyric acid may be prepared from acetone cyanohydrin, by reaction with ammonia followed by hydrolysis.

-Industrial scale synthesis can be achieved by the selective hydroamination of methacrylic acid.
+Industrial scale synthesis could be achieved by the selective hydroamination of methacrylic acid, although this specific reaction has not been reported.

 Biological activity

 2-Aminoisobutyric acid is not one of the proteinogenic amino acids and is rather rare in nature (cf. non-proteinogenic amino acids).
 It is a strong helix inducer in peptides due to Thorpe–Ingold effect of its gem-dimethyl group.
 Oligomers of AIB form 310 helices.

 Ribosomal incorporation into peptides

 2-Aminoisobutyric acid is compatible with ribosomal elongation of peptide synthesis.
-Katoh et al. used flexizymes and an engineered a tRNA body to enhance the affinity of aminoacylated AIB-tRNA species to elongation factor P. The result was an increased incorporation of AIB into peptides in a cell free translation system.
+Katoh et al. used flexizymes and an engineered tRNA body to enhance the affinity of aminoacylated AIB-tRNA species to elongation factor P. The result was an increased incorporation of AIB into peptides in a cell free translation system.
 Iqbal et al.. used an alternative approach of creating an editing deficient valine—tRNA ligase to synthesize aminoacylated AIB-tRNAVal.
 The aminoacylated tRNA was subsequently used in a cell-free translation system to yield AIB-containing peptides.